mgiks/BlackJack/README.md

-Just initialize the application, the program will guide you.
+Just run the code, the program will guide you.